tbali0524/playground-dvtfkqgd/markdowns/java.md

 ## Coming next...

-After checking two compiled, managed languages with strong type systems, let's check some languages with a very different approach: weakly typed and interpreted!
+After checking 2 compiled, managed languages with a strong type system, let's explore some languages with a very different approach: weakly typed and interpreted!
 We start by looking at **PHP**!